wattahay/cli-game-scripts/README.md

 Linux-Only Python script based on the **1984 DOS game, BEAST**.
 (Specifically it is created in Fedora.)

-This is a very rudimentary script, but it might be entertaining to have a look at.
+This is a rudimentary script, but it might be entertaining to have a look at.

 The game is crude, but it is **not that far from the original**.
 It can be addictive.